Jeaninezpp/COMVSC/README.md

 File `CLOMV_w` is the core part of our algorithm.
 It contains the details of the optimization.

-You can found the datasets used in our paper in [this repository](https://github.com/Jeaninezpp/multi-view-datasets) .
+You can find the datasets used in our paper in [this repository](https://github.com/Jeaninezpp/multi-view-datasets) .

 ---